People, Authority and Power

-My real father raised and nurtured me to be independent, curious, and free.
+My real father raised and nurtured me to be independent, curious, and accessible.
 UK dad has helped me to reflect more about life, choices and decisions that I make.
 While my real father would be easily described as very ordinary in the eyes of the world, to me, he will always be my hero, and I love him so much.
-UK dad is the analytical one, and a very respectful gentleman.
-He won't command that you give him respect, he has earned it.
-But I also have a very powerful father-figure, so you really wouldn't don't want to mess with me.
+UK dad is the analytical one and a very respectful gentleman.
+He won't command that you give him respect; he has earned it.
+But I also have a powerful father figure, so you really wouldn't don't want to mess with me.
 Only kidding!

-I've mentioned powerful deliberately, because he holds a highly esteemed position in the military, yet, in the 5 years that I've known him, he gets simpler by the day.
-There will be people who would do anything to get close to him because of his position, that I know, but I've never seen such a authoritative figure who is so very sincere and lets his guard down so he can bring out the best in others.
-It's true that you can tell a lot about a person by the way he treats the powerless.
+I've mentioned powerful deliberately because he holds a highly esteemed position in the military, yet, in the 5 years that I've known him, he gets ordinary by the day.
+There will be people who would do anything to get close to him because of his position, that I know, but I've never seen such an authoritative figure who is so very sincere and lets his guard down so he can bring out the best in others.
+You can indeed tell a lot about a person by the way he treats the powerless.
 Think General, think Doctor, think State Representation, think Counsellor, think Proud Husband and Father to his own children.
 These are some of the many hats he wears.

 He holds a highly esteemed position in the military, yet, in the 5 years that I've known him, he gets simpler by the day.

 I am grateful for his encouragement to reach for the stars.
 Because of him, I've processed a lot of past hurts, and when I thought I was done, he turned around and applauded me for a job well done, as any proud dad would.
 But he'd continue to say these words, "My daughter, forgiveness is the key to your future."
 From then on, letting go became a way forward, even when I always didn't always feel like doing it.